Feynman-Research-Group/Benchmark-of-Optimizers-in-VQE/README.md

 # Benchmark-of-Optimizers-in-VQE

 ## ⚠️ Research Code Disclaimer
 *This repository contains the experimental code used for the manuscript "Benchmarking Classical Optimizers for VQE in NISQ Devices".
-It was developed for rapid prototyping and data collection in a scientific research context.
-The focus is on reproducibility of results rather than software engineering best practices.*
+It was developed for rapid prototyping and data collection in a scientific research context.*

 ## 📌 Project Overview
 This project investigates the performance of classical optimization algorithms (**COBYLA, ADAM, PSO**) when applied to the Variational Quantum Eigensolver (VQE) for simulating the $H_2$ molecule.